Paganini134/Repo/README.md

-A combinatin of LLMs and CNNs for better Label prediction on classification Tasks!
+A combination of LLMs and CNNs for better Label prediction on classification Tasks!